-Lee College is committed to maintaining an academic environment in which students can learn and work without fear of sexual harassment.
+Lee College is committed to maintaining an academic environment in which students can learn and work without fear of any form of sexual misconduct or discrimination.
 Every member of the college community must recognize that sexual harassment compromises the integrity of the College, its tradition of academic freedom, and the trust placed in its members.
-It is, therefore, the policy of the College to take all necessary actions to prevent, correct, and where indicated, discipline perpetrators of sexual harassment.
+It is, therefore, the policy of the College to take all necessary actions to prevent, correct, and when indicated, sanction those who are found to violate our sexual misconduct policy, prevent is recurrence, and address its effects.